ikafire/genome539/README.md

 $ python3 app.py
 ```

-The program will read `history.csv`, find a combination with the lowest score and print it out.
+The program will read `history.csv`, find combinations with the lowest scores and print them out.